OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/12-Testing_for_Format_String_Injection.md

 `https://vulnerable_host/userinfo?username=%25s%25s%25s%25n`

-If the web site is vulnerable, the browser or tool should receive an error, which may include a timeout or an HTTP return code 500.
+If the site is vulnerable, the browser or tool should receive an error, which may include a timeout or an HTTP return code 500.

 The Java code returns the error